 - Is your company adequately protected against risk?

-- Is your company getting the expected value from its insurance programme and other risk management efforts?
+- Is your company getting the expected value from its insurance program and other risk management efforts?

-Finding the answers to these questions can help risk professionals see how their organisations’ existing insurance programmes stack up against alternative structures – for example, different retention levels.
-With that information in hand, you can determine the best way to structure an insurance programme given the organisation’s risk tolerance, risk appetite, and cost of capital.
+Finding the answers to these questions can help risk professionals see how their organizations’ existing insurance programs stack up against alternative structures — for example, different retention levels.
+With that information in hand, you can determine the best way to structure an insurance program given the organization’s risk tolerance, risk appetite, and cost of capital.
 And then you can start to integrate risk analytics into more strategic decision-making processes.

 The bottom line is that there are compelling reasons — from the potential to increase revenue to improving profitability — to work with your risk and insurance advisors to climb the analytics ladder.

-To learn more about the benefits of data, analytics, and technology, listen to a replay of our The New Reality of Risk webcast (US).
+To learn more about the benefits of data, analytics, and technology, listen to a replay of our The New Reality of Risk webcast.